 3 Things I always remind my Self of during these colder months…

 - It’s OK to slow down… If my energy levels are feeling lower, slowing down during my daily routines may help to ease into the energy and adjustment of the colder seasons.

-- Radical Self Care… How can I add more things in my life (even just a few minutes of breathing deeply) to explore Self love?
+- Radical Self Care… How can I add more things to my life (even just a few minutes of breathing deeply) to explore Self-love?
 An opportunity to give full permission to indulge our Self in things that make us feel good!

 - Don’t hold it in… If challenging emotions or thoughts come up, it’s tempting to dismiss them.
 Bring awareness to them, feel them, find ways to release them – By talking to someone close, using the energy to journal or do creative new projects.
 Gentle exercise, yoga and long walks help to get grounded and release too.

 Sharing my favourite cosy tip to connect to the flow of Autumn/Winter…

 I like to start each season by having a major clear-out.
 As Autumn and Winter is a time for spending more time indoors, it’s perfect to make a cosy space at home with positive energy.
 Get rid of old energy and make way to enjoy your time at home.

 It is at this time that we can dive in much deeper and clear out the lower Chakras – Using many different tools!
 I explore this in my 10-day Autumn/Winter detox program… I share what kundalini meditation, topics, journal exercises and more I love to do!

 Connect with the water element (creative and emotional energy) by having longer bath sessions, sprinkling in some sweet essential oils and long deep breathing.
 You can add this more as a part of your self-care routine – embracing the slower pace and feeling energy old stagnant energy melt away.